FinTech-Technology/FinTech-2025/index.md

 Also, of interest are contributions that can point the FinTech community to new research directions, and those that can set agendas and priorities for future FinTech applications.

 ## Call for Papers
-<p> <strong> The Call for Papers and submission information will be posted here on October 30, 2024 </p>
+<p> The Call for Papers and submission information will be posted here on October 30, 2024 </p>

+## Technical Program Committee
+<p> To nominate technical program committee members, please email the Chairs. </p>

 ## Chairs
 * Nektarios Tsoutsos, University of Delaware (tsoutsos at udel dot edu)